yandooo/graphql-spring-boot/CONTRIBUTING.md

 We're really glad you're reading this, because we need more volunteer developers to help with this project!

-We can use all the help we can get on all our [GraphQL Java Kickstart](https://github.com/graphql-java-kickstart) projects.
+We can use all the help we can get on each of our [GraphQL Java Kickstart](https://github.com/graphql-java-kickstart) projects.
 This work ranges from adding new features, fixing bugs, and answering questions to writing documentation.

 ## Answering questions and writing documentation

-A lot of the questions asked on Spectrum or Github are caused by a lack of documentation.
+A lot of the questions asked on GitHub are caused by a lack of documentation.
 We should strive from now on to answer questions by adding content to our [documentation](https://github.com/graphql-java-kickstart/documentation) and referring them to the newly created content.